dotnet/docs-maui/docs/essentials/sensors.md

 ## Sensor speed

-It's important to note that the sensor is updated according to speed you set when you start monitoring the sensor.
-However, monitoring too many sensors at once may affect the rate the sensor data is returned.
+Sensor speed sets the speed in which a sensor will return data to your app.
+When you start a sensor, you provide the desired sensor speed.
+However, monitoring too many sensors at once may affect the rate sensor data is returned to your app.

 - `Fastest`\
 Get the sensor data as fast as possible (not guaranteed to return on UI thread).